Contact Us Today! 206-504-2500

 Washington State DUI Laws and Charges

-1. with a blood alcohol level (BAC) of .08 or higher within two hours after driving; or
+1. With a blood alcohol level (BAC) of .08 or higher within two hours after driving; or

-3. while under the influence of or affected by intoxicating liquor or drugs; or
+3. While under the influence of or affected by intoxicating liquor or drugs; or

-4. while under the combined influence of or affected by intoxicating liquor and any drug.
+4. While under the combined influence of or affected by intoxicating liquor and any drug.

 NOTE: It is a defense, under all three statutes, if you can prove that alcohol or marijuana was consumed after driving but before a chemical test was administered.

-It's important to know that “drugs” doesn't refer only to illegal narcotics.
-Medications prescribed or sold over-the-counter (depression medications, pain killers or sleep agents) can also create an intoxicating effect.
+It's important to know that “drugs'' doesn't only refer to illegal narcotics.
+Medications prescribed or sold over-the-counter (depression medications, painkillers or sleep agents) can also create an intoxicating effect.
 Legally possessing the medication is no defense.

-2. Physical Control of Vehicle Under the Influence
+2. Physical Control of Vehicle Under the Influence - Individuals 21 Years of Age and Older:

-1. and a BAC of .08 or higher within two hours after being in actual physical control; or
+1. And a BAC of .08 or higher within two hours after being in actual physical control; or

-2. a THC concentration of 5.00ng/ml or higher; or
+2. THC concentration of 5.00ng/ml or higher; or

-3. while the person is under the influence of or affected by intoxicating liquor or any drug; or
+3. While the person is under the influence of or affected by intoxicating liquor or any drug; or

-4. while the person is under the combined influence of or affected by intoxicating liquor and any drug.
+4. While the person is under the combined influence of or affected by intoxicating liquor and any drug.

 Actual physical control refers to situations where the car is not in motion, but capable of movement – such as when the keys are in the ignition and the car is parked.